- Machine Learning, Tutorials

 2. Getting Started with Scikit-Learn and cross_validate

-module and allows you to perform k-fold cross-validation with ease.
+Scikit-Learn is a popularPython libraryfor machine learning that provides simple and efficient tools for data mining and data analysis.
+Thecross_validatefunction is part of themodel_selectionmodule and allows you to perform k-fold cross-validation with ease.
 Let’s start by importing the necessary libraries and loading a sample dataset:

 import numpy as npimport pandas as pdfrom sklearn.datasets import load_irisfrom sklearn.model_selection import cross_validatefrom sklearn.linear_model import LogisticRegression# Load the Iris datasetiris = load_iris()X = iris.datay = iris.target# Create a logistic regression modelmodel = LogisticRegression(max_iter=1000)

-function to perform 5-fold cross-validation on our dataset:
+Now we can use thecross_validatefunction to perform 5-fold cross-validation on our dataset:

 # Perform 5-fold cross-validationcv_results = cross_validate(model, X, y, cv=5)# Print the resultsprint(cv_results)

-function returns a dictionary containing the training andvalidation scoresfor each fold, as well as the fit and score times.
+Thecross_validatefunction returns a dictionary containing the training andvalidation scoresfor each fold, as well as the fit and score times.
 For example, the output might look like this:

 {'fit_time': array([0.035, 0.031, 0.028, 0.027, 0.027]), 'score_time': array([0.001, 0.001, 0.001, 0.001, 0.001]), 'test_score': array([0.967, 1. , 0.933, 0.967, 1. ])}